Don't Drown Your Plants! How to Avoid This Fatal Watering MistakeBeginner gardening

 Clean Your Gardening Equipment

 To prevent damping off, sterilize all pots before using them to grow new plants.
 Soaking them in a 10% solution of household bleach for 30 minutes will kill off pathogens.
-Always clean your equipment used to work with your plants, and store tools in a dry place.
+Always clean the equipment used to work with your plants, and store tools in a dry place.
 Do not use garden compost or reuse potting soil for starting seeds.

 Wet conditions are perfect for the pathogens that cause damping off.
 This is why it’s critical not to overwater your seeds and seedlings.
 Every time you see the warning to keep your seeds moist but not wet, this is why.
 Make sure the potting medium you use has good drainage, and don’t allow it to become soggy.
 Use warm water, not cool water, for watering.